grease-xmr/grease/docs/src/20_circuits.typ

 === Summary

 The *VerifyWitnessSharing* operation is a Noir ZK circuit using the UltraHonk prover/verifier.
-It passes through the the provided inputs and calls the *FeldmanSecretShare_2_of_2* and *VerifyEncryptMessage* operations.
+It passes through the provided inputs and calls the *FeldmanSecretShare_2_of_2* and *VerifyEncryptMessage* operations.

 === Methods